demisto/content-docs/docs/integrations/mirroring.md

 ## Incident fields on a XSOAR incident
 There are few incident fields you need to configure to get going on the system.
-* dbotMirrorDirection - Both or In
+* dbotMirrorDirection - Both, In, out or None
 * dbotMirrorId - represents the id of the incident in the external system
 * dbotMirrorInstance - the instance that will perform the mirroring